toomore/COSCUP2013Secretary-Toolkit/scripts/ocf/tpl/ocf_ooni_250501.md

 Hi {{name}},

 Long time no see.
-April was a very busy period, and the OONI-Research project progressed a bit slowly.
+April was a very busy period, and the OCF/OONI-Research project progressed a bit slowly.
 We translated an update released by OONI: [Launch: New OONI Explorer thematic censorship pages](https://ooni-research.ocf.tw/docs/blog/2025/04/2025-ooni-explorer-thematic-censorship-pages/).
 Additionally, our translation of the "[Tor University Challenge](https://toruniversity.eff.org/zh-tw/)" for eff.org has been completed and successfully updated on their website.
 However, we currently lack the energy to promote this program, so perhaps we can brainstorm on how to push it forward.

 Most importantly, we have started preparing for the "Anonymous Network Workshop" scheduled for 2025/08!